How we implement The Modern Slavery Policy

 1. Raising Awareness for Colleagues, Suppliers and Business Partners

-In the summer of 2016, SuperGroup trained 169 supplier-facing colleagues and selected suppliers to raise awareness of our Modern Slavery Policy – to support the continued risk assessment and roll out of our due diligence processes.
+During this financial year, Superdry trained 90 supplier-facing colleagues and selected suppliers to raise awareness of our Modern Slavery Policy – to support the continued risk assessment and roll-out of our due diligence processes.

 2. Embedding human rights across our business

-SuperGroup has a growing global team focused on Human Rights and wider Sustainability.
+Superdry has a growing global team focused on human rights and wider sustainability.

 We continue to collaborate alongside other Ethical Trading Initiative members to support the development of best practice guidelines where industry wide risk has been identified.